jantman/ford-f150-gen14-can-bus-interface/implementation-progress.md

 ## Next Actions

-Ready to proceed to Step 4: Message Parsing to implement DBC-style message parsing upon human confirmation.
+Ready to proceed to Step 5: State Management to implement vehicle state tracking and change detection upon human confirmation.